AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/index.md

 - Dockerfile from the [magento-cloud-docker repository](https://github.com/magento/magento-cloud-docker)
 - Upstream Docker image

-You do not interact with most of these volumes, which are used by the Docker containers and follow the docker-compose lifecycle.
+You do not interact with most of these volumes, which are used by the Docker containers and follow the Docker Compose lifecycle.
 The only exception to this is the `magento-sync` directory that is an external volume used by the Mutagen application to transport data into the containers from the host operating system.

 ### Rebuild a clean environment